 For recruiting, you can create a corporate page or post one-off videos.
 Showcase the latest career vacancies, talk about your workplace culture or show footage from the company picnic to give job seekers a glimpse of life at your company before they even apply.

 You can use Facebook Ads, by selecting cities and keywords such as job titles, to get your job postings in front of users who match your search criteria.
 Next time you receive a great résumé, look up the applicant on Facebook; you might be impressed by what you see.
 Finally, use Facebook Marketplace to post your jobs by listing minimum requirements and mandatory experience to allow applicants to self-select.

-Twitter is one of the fastest growing social media with over 320 million registered users.
+Twitter is one of the most popular social media platforms with over 520 million registered users.
 On average this micro-blogging site receives 1 billion unique visitors every month.

 Twitter allows you to push out job announcements to potential candidates, stay connected to a select group of people, and keep top candidates in the loop.
 The key is to remain active on Twitter to keep your followers interested.
 Post industry and company news to engage your followers in conversations.
 Encourage them to pass on job postings to friends and colleagues.

 This online business network boasts more than 950 million members from 200 countries around the world in 150 industries.
 If you join LinkedIn, you can create a profile that summarizes your professional accomplishments and will help you find and be found by former colleagues, clients and passive job seekers.
 As you build your network, you’ll find members who can recommended other professionals, search for great jobs and discover inside connections.
 As well, you can develop a profile of a target candidate.
 Then, for a modest monthly fee, you can have it sent to members who fit that profile and in return receive lists of matched candidates.